Langtang Valley and Tamang Heritage Trek

 |14||1400m||8 hour drive||We'll again transfer by road back to Kathmandu enjoying a scenic drive along the way.
 We'll drop you back at the hotel of your choice where you can collect any left luggage.|

 |15||N/A||N/A||Airport transfer for onward travel or start another adventure!|

 Langtang Valley and Tamang Heritage Trail trek cost £1095.00

 - English speaking trekking guide

-- Accommodation and meals with a hot drink on trek in lodges or community lodges
+- Accommodation and meals with a hot drink in lodges whilst on trek

 This trek supports the Tamang Heritage Association because the route passes through their land and staying in their community lodges allows them to benefit from tourism revenue.

 We encourage you to buy insurance prior to your trip well in advance to cover potential cancellation costs, and it is a requirement for any of our holidays that you are covered for all the usual contingencies on a trek.
 This includes possible helicopter evacuation.